skoolkid/skoolkit/sphinx/source/man/sna2img.py.rst

 -o, --origin `X,Y`
   Top-left crop the image at tile coordinates (X,Y).

+-O, --org `ORG`
+  Set the origin address of a binary file.
+This option implies ``--binary``.
+  The default origin address is 65536 minus the length of the file. `ORG` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -p, --poke `a[-b[-c]],[^+]v`
   POKE N,v for N in {a, a+c, a+2c..., b}.
 Prefix 'v' with '^' to perform an XOR operation, or '+' to perform an ADD operation.
 This option may be used